MicrosoftDocs/dynamics-365-project-operations/articles/time/ui-behavior-time.md

 ---
 title: Time entry UI behavior
-description: This topic provides information about the behavior of the UI for Time Entry.
+description: This article provides information about the behavior of the UI for Time Entry.
 author: stsporen
 ms.date: 03/03/2021
 ms.topic: article